 The University’s Career Center reserves the right to determine the eligibility of a posting and to delete postings deemed unsuitable for our students.
 We will not post jobs that appear to discriminate against applicants on the basis of race, color, religion, creed, age, national origin, veteran status, sexual orientation, disability, or gender.
 All positions requiring a fee for training or participation in a work experience or for any other reason are unacceptable and will not be posted.
 Any position that does not support the interests of the University or our students will not be posted.

 The Career Center strongly encourages employers to compensate interns in order to create a more competitive applicant pool.
 Otherwise, you may prevent some of our highly qualified students from applying.
 Companies positing unpaid internships must make it clear that the position is unpaid, or may be eligible for academic credit.

-Third Party Staffing firms will abide by the Principles for Third-Party Recruiters as described in the NACE Principles for Professional Practice.
-All postings must be for a single, specific position, with the title of the position included in the heading of the posting.
-No general or open postings are permitted.
-All postings must provide the appropriate functions/tasks in the Job Function area.
+Third Party Staffing firms must provide the name of the client within the job description and choose the appropriate functions/tasks in the Job Function area when entering the position description.
+Third Party Staffing firms must also agree and adhere to our Third Party Recruiting Guidelines which will be provided at the time of the Handshake request.
 Student information must not be provided to any other employer or used for any other reason than the original recruiting purpose.
 Third-party recruiters charging fees to Villanova students will not be permitted to post positions or have access to any Career Center services.

 Villanova University cares deeply about the safety and well-being of Villanova students and families in our community.
 With respect to job placement, childcare positions involve particularly sensitive vetting of both job candidates and potential employers, including some new background check requirements under Pennsylvania law that may apply.